 Nu Finish Car Polish

-Car Polish, Car Wax, or Car Paint Sealant?
+Car Polish, Car Wax, or Paint Sealant?

 Nu Finish Car Polish has been around as long as I can remember.
 I still remember the old television commercials where a car that has been "polished" using Nu Finish is run through a car wash a hundred of times.